rtrppl/orgrr/readme.md

 - Is that all?

 No. I also wanted to learn more elisp.
 A small project like this seemed to be a good way to start.
-I'm still amazed that only about 1000 lines of code are necessary to write a note-taking system that is not too far off from Denote or org-roam.
+I'm still amazed that only about 1500 lines of code (September 2024) are necessary to write a note-taking system that is not too far off from Denote or org-roam.
 That this thing works, provides me with independence from note-taking trends or specific operating systems, which is one of the reasons I don't see myself stopping to work on this project.

 - What does orgrr stand for?

 orgrr started as an acronym for "org-roam ripgrep" or "org-roam replica", as org-roam calls itself a [roam-research](https://roamresearch.com) replica.
 After many months of very slow but steady additions, the differences between orgrr and its inspiration are growing.

-- Is this a subtle criticism direct at the org-roam approach?
+- Is this a subtle criticism directed at the org-roam approach?

 Not at all!
 The project was born out of admiration for the pioneering work done by Jethro Kuan and others.
 You should check out the real org-roam.